RomainMazB/octobercms-tailwindcss-boilerplate/README.md

 TailwindCSS, Webpack and PostCSS is already installed and pre-configured to work together.
 Each configuration file is pre-built but customizable.

-This boilerplate comes with webpack and fully customised `webpack.config.js` file for OctoberCMS to manage all your assets: css, javascript, images, fonts and also all your template files: **Webpack will walk through all you directory and subdirectory** present in your theme folder to compile the .htm, .html and .txt files to catch all the assets dependencies you may have added in them!
+This boilerplate comes with webpack and fully customised `webpack.config.js` file for OctoberCMS to manage all your assets: css, javascript, images, fonts and also all your template files: **Webpack will walk through all your directories and subdirectories** present in your theme folder to compile the .htm, .html and .txt files to catch all the assets dependencies you may have added in them!

 PostCSS is the prepocessor of this boilerplate with the most used plugins.
 Feel free to add the plugins you want into the `postcss.config.js`